Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Experiments

-In the semi-supervised learning, we used the three baseline models as kernels of G-GNNs, named G-GCN, G-Graphsage and so on.
-The parameters were exactly the same as those in the baseline methods.We search $\alpha$ and $\beta$ between 0.001 to 0.05.
-The test results were reported when the best valid results were obtained.
+In the semi-supervised learning, the three baseline models are used as kernels of G-GNN, and the corresponding models are named as G-GCN, G-Graphsage and G-APPNP.
+The parameters are exactly the same as those in the baseline methods.
+We search $\alpha$ and $\beta$ between 0.001 to 0.05.
+The test results are reported when the best valid results are obtained.

-\subsubsection{4.1.3 Results}
+\subsubsection{Results}

 The results are shown in Table 2.
 From the table, it is found that all baseline kernels with global information achieve substantial gains on the classification task.
-For example, G-GCN outperforms GCN with 2.24\%, 0.26\%, and 1.79\% of precision on the three datasets respectively.
-The results demonstrate that the learning framework of G-GNNs can effectively and consistently enhance the learning ability of the corresponding GNN kernels.
+For example, G-GCN outperforms GCN with 2.24\%, 0.26\%, 1.79\% and 1.76\% of precision on the four datasets respectively.
+The results demonstrate that the learning framework of G-GNN can effectively and consistently enhance the learning ability of the corresponding GNN kernels.

 APPNP is also designed for enlarging the reception field and can utilize global information.
-APPNP outperforms other baseline models.
-Although the improvement is not as large as those in G-GCN, G-APPNP still significantly outperforms its kernel of APPNP with 0.4\%, 0.07\% and 1.27\% respectively.
-The result shows that even for a propagation method can powerful utilize global information, our learning schema of G-GNNs can still bring considerable precision gains.
-We believe the advantage comes from the pretraining-and-learning schema, since our global information are obtained via pre-training and no longer suffers from the limitation brought by weak supervision.
+APPNP outperforms the other baseline models.
+Although the improvement is not so large as those in G-GCN, G-APPNP still significantly outperforms its kernel of APPNP with 0.40\%, 0.07\%, 1.27\% and 1.48\% on the four datasets respectively.
+The result shows that even for a propagation method which can powerfully utilize global information, our learning schema of G-GNN can still bring considerable precision gains.
+We believe the advantage comes from the pretraining-and-learning schema, since our global information is obtained via pre-training and no longer suffers from the limitation brought by weak supervision.

-G-APPNP achieves the best results among all the methods.
+G-APPNP achieves the best results on Cora, Citeseer and Cora.
 Note that its precisions on Cora (84.31\%) and Pubmed (80.95\%) are the new state-of-the-art results.
-To the best of our knowledge, the previous best results is GraphNAS (84.2\%)~\cite{gao2019graphnas} on Cora, and MixHop (80.8\%) ~\cite{abu2019mixhop} on Pubmed.
+To the best of our knowledge, the previous best results are GraphNAS (84.20\%)~\cite{gao2019graphnas} on Cora, and MixHop (80.80\%) ~\cite{abu2019mixhop} on Pubmed.
+On the large dataset of CoraFull, G-GAT outperforms all the other methods with precision of 63.42\%.

 In all, the results validate the effectiveness of the pretraining-and-learning schema, which can significantly improve the global information preserving ability of GNN based methods.